 Use this link to access Georgia State Code

 Head Lice Lessons from NASN

 Headfirst Lice Lessons is an educational initiative focused on dispelling common head lice misperceptions, providing information about the value of engaging healthcare professionals and building awareness of new treatment options.
 The portfolio of tools and resources below are designed to help school nurses, often on the frontlines in the battle against head lice, reduce fear and stigma and help parents navigate treatment choices.

 Schools and childcare immunization resources:

 Georgia Immunization Registry (GRITS)

 Vaccines for Children Program

 The Vaccines for Children (VFC) Program is intended to help raise childhood immunization levels in the United States, especially infants and young children.
-This effort requires wide participation and collaboration of private healthcare providers to reach children who might not otherwise receive vaccine because of financial barriers or who might receive vaccines late because they would be referred to another setting for free vaccines.
-This federally funded program supplies vaccine free of charge to participating providers.
+This effort requires wide participation and collaboration of private healthcare providers to reach children who might not otherwise receive the vaccine because of financial barriers or who might receive vaccines late because they would be referred to another setting for free vaccines.
+This federally funded program supplies vaccines free of charge to participating providers.
 The vaccine may then be made available to children up to 19 years of age who are: